-Budgetary expenditures for the development of projects of planting, breeding, animal husbandry, agricultural products processing, related technology promotion, and agricultural labour re-training in regions identified as poor and covered by the poverty alleviation programme.
-Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.
+Expenditures for development projects of planting, breeding, animal husbandry, agricultural products processing, related technology promotion, and agricultural labour re-training in regions identified as poor and covered by the poverty alleviation programme.

 Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payment eligibility: I.